AbhishekNair050/Transportation-Optimization-Models/README.md

 - Ensure that required dependencies such as NumPy, SciPy, PyTorch, and TensorFlow are installed.
 - Modify input data and parameters as needed for your specific transportation problem.

-Thank you for providing the citation.
-Here's how you can incorporate it into the README:

 ## Citation
 If you use any of these models in your research work, please cite the original research paper: